DragonFired/CrapsStarterPlus/README.md

-A PyQt5 Craps game project with working dice and game play
+A PyQt5 Craps game project with working dice, but no game play.